Images

 Pat Michl: I’m here with Alan McNish, Audi driver extraordinare, at the beautiful new Miller Motorsports Park.
-Alan recently sent the Audi R8 into retirement in the best possible way, with a win to wrap up it’s career.
+Alan recently sent the Audi R8 into retirement in the best possible way, with a win to wrap up its career.
 Alan, I’d like to go back in time to your start with the R8 program, to the R8R.
 It was a short-lived car, which evolved into the R8, which had a very long life.
 Can you tell me a little about the R8R?
 Alan McNish:

 Well, I don’t think the R8R actually evolved into the R8.
 To be honest,